UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/FAQ.rst

    And warn the ``epygram`` team about it, so that it will enter next version default ``Field_Dict_FA.csv``.

++ My PC does not have enough memory to deal with these global spectral fields...

+  >>> Legendre spectral transforms need XX.XX MB
+  >>> memory, while only YY.YY MB is available:
+  >>> SWAPPING prevented !

+  => either:

+  - run your script on beaufix/prolix usiang the alias ``s1batch='sbatch -N 1 -p normal64 --mem 60000 -t 00:30:00'``
+    e.g.: ``s1batch myscript.py options -of -my --script``
+  - use the ``fa_sp2gp.py`` tool on Bull (using the above alias) to convert your file to all-gridpoint then work in gridpoint space

 -----------------------------------------------------------

 How can I... ?